rabbitmq/ra/README.md

 ### Querying Machine State

 Ra machines are only useful if their state can be queried.
-There are type types of queries:
+There are two types of queries:

  * Local queries return machine state on the target node
  * Leader queries return machine state from the leader node.